WHO IS ELIGIBLE

 Effective date of the change in coverage due to a Change in Status/Qualifying Event: Coverage becomes effective on the first of the month following the date the paperwork and documentation is received and approved by Employee Benefit Services.
 (Exception: The only qualifying event changes that will be made retroactive are: birth*, adoption or foster care placement.)

 * Your newborn child is not automatically enrolled by your employer or group health plan.
-You must add your newborn dependent within 60 days, even if your current coverage includes Employee and Children, or Employee and Family coverage.
+You must add your newborn dependent through Employee Benefit Services within 60 days, even if your current coverage includes Employee and Children, or Employee and Family coverage.

 Coverage ends on the last day of the month in which the Change in Status/Qualifying Event occurred in most situations.
 Supporting documentation is required and must be submitted to Employee Benefit Services within 31 days of the Change in Status date.

 Loss of other Group coverage midyear: You can enroll in a County health plan midyear if you have lost other group insurance coverage.
 Supporting documentation of the loss of coverage is required and must be submitted to Employee Benefit Services within 31 days of the loss of coverage date.